MacroUniverse/SLISCt/README.md

 This project is a scientific library rewritten from Numerical Recipes 3ed, using simple C++ gramars so that it is easy to read, use and modify, while maintaining a high performance.
 The library currencly provides class templates for vector, matrix and 3D matrix, and some types that has fixed size in memory.
 Basic matrix/vector manipulation is provided.
 The library also has some utilities frequently used, such as timers, debug utilities.
 The library uses standard C++11, and has only 3 files, no other dependency is needed.

+However, the library can also use the Eigen project to perform faster and be more versatile.

 A simple example :

 ```cpp